 Id. at *4 (citing Nike, Inc. v.
 McCarthy, 379 F.3d 576, 584-85 (9th Cir.
 2004)).

 Id. at *7.

-In Texas, there are some cases suggesting that the traditional common law requirements for an injunction do not apply to an injunction to enforce a non-compete, which is governed by statute.
-This is currently an open issue under Texas law.
+In Texas, there is conflicting case law on whether the traditional common law requirements for an injunction apply to an injunction to enforce a non-compete, which is governed by statute.

 The judge also cited the important factor that there was no evidence that Rote had taken any business from Allstate by operating from her former agency location.
 Id. at *6.
 Perhaps the equities would have tipped back towards Allstate if Rote had been actively poaching Allstate customers.